Devanik21/ISRO_Mining_Site_FINAL_APP/CODE_OF_CONDUCT.md

 ## Conclusion

-By contributing to StarMine Mining Hub, you agree to abide by this Code of Conduct.
+By contributing to StarMine, you agree to abide by this Code of Conduct.
 Let’s work together to create a welcoming, inclusive, and productive environment where everyone can thrive and contribute meaningfully.

 ---

-Thank you for being a part of the StarMine Mining Hub community!
+Thank you for being a part of the StarMine community!